Ormskirk railway station: Facilities

 The station underwent a £1.5 million renovation during 2009.
 Among the refurbishments include a new booking hall, waiting room, toilet facilities, ticket counters and new automatic swinging doors, as well as a remodelled and landscaped path and bicycle route up to the bus interchange.
 The station is classed as eco-friendly and gets its green credentials by using a system that harvests rainwater, as well as other various energy-saving measures.
 During October & November 2018 the height, width and layout of the platforms were adjusted to prepare for Merseyrail's new fleet of trains which are due to be introduced from 2020.

 The station is staffed, 15 minutes before the first train and 15 minutes after the last train, and has platform CCTV.
 There is a payphone, waiting room, booking office and live departure and arrival screens, for passenger information.
 The station has a free car park, with 108 spaces, as well as a 2-space cycle rack and secure storage for 28 cycles.
 The station and platforms have full disabled access but the car park has uneven ramp access.

 Services

 Services to Liverpool Central operate frequently, running every 15 minutes during the day (Mon-Sat) and every 30 minutes at other times (evenings and Sundays).
 Services to Preston now run hourly Monday–Saturday (since the May 2018 timetable change).
-There is no Sunday service.
+There is no Sunday service to Preston.